imagej/imagej.github.io/_pages/about/chat.md

 [ImageJ](/about) community members are often available via a couple of different chat services.

-{% include info-box content='If you have *image analysis* questions, it is better to use the [Image.sc Forum](https://forum.image.sc/), rather than chat rooms.
+{% include notice icon="info" content='If you have *image analysis* questions, it is better to use the [Image.sc Forum](https://forum.image.sc/), rather than chat rooms.
 Most of ImageJ community"s image analysis experts frequent the Image.sc Forum, not live chat rooms.' %}

 ## Gitter